by Dr. Bill Rawls

-After a winter of crazy, La Niña-inspired weather across the country, we’re all feeling pretty excited about the arrival of spring.
-But whether winter in your region was colder, warmer, or wetter than usual, you’d better prepare for the same aftermath: An explosion in bug populations, including the number of ticks.
+After a winter mixed with snowstorms, sleet, rain, and variable temperatures across the country, we’re all feeling pretty excited about the arrival of spring and summer.
+But whether winter in your region was colder, warmer, or wetter than usual, you’d still better prepare for the same aftermath: an explosion of activity in our bug populations, including the number of ticks.

-While the numbers are concerning, don’t let them deter you from enjoying the great outdoors this season.
-Instead, add some natural and effective tick repellants and avoidance techniques to your protection plan.
-You can soak up some vitamin D and protect yourself from Lyme disease and other tick-borne illnesses at the same time, simply by being vigilant.
+While the numbers are concerning, you don’t have to let them deter you from enjoying the great outdoors this season.
+Instead, add some natural and effective tick repellants and avoidance techniques to your tick bite prevention plan so that you can soak up the healing power of the outdoors and protect yourself from Lyme disease and other tick-borne illnesses at the same time.

 Tick Avoidance Tricks

 The best way to ensure you don’t get bit by a tick is to eliminate close encounters altogether.
 While that’s not always 100% possible, taking these steps will minimize contact significantly.

 Before you venture outdoors, pull on a light-colored, long-sleeved shirt and pants that extend all the way down to your feet — especially if you plan on enjoying a wooded area.
 Long sleeves and pants will act as a barrier to your skin, while light-colored clothing will help you spot ticks more easily.

 2. Stay on the Trail.